greg-js/arch-wiki-md-repo/wiki/_content/english/Proxy settings.md

 ### Keep proxy through sudo

-If the proxy environment variables are set for the user only (say, from manual commands or .bashrc) they will get lost when running commands with [sudo](/index.php/Sudo "Sudo") (or when programs use sudo intenally).
+If the proxy environment variables are set for the user only (say, from manual commands or .bashrc) they will get lost when running commands with [sudo](/index.php/Sudo "Sudo") (or when programs use sudo internally).

 A way to prevent that is to add the following line to the sudo configuration file (accessible with visudo) :